SvenBayer/boot2docker-vagrant-box/README.md

 Forked from [AlbanMontaigu/boot2docker-vagrant-box] (https://github.com/AlbanMontaigu/boot2docker-vagrant-box), merci Alban !

+My fork adds Docker Compose to the Vagrant box.
+Place your docker-compose.yml next to your Vagrantfile and you can start with [vagrant up] your Docker container in a Vagrant box.

+Define the box in your Vagrantfile: config.vm.box = "sveb/boot2docker"

+Add configuration for Docker Compose.
+Due to slow file sync we have to wait 10 seconds! config.vm.provision "shell", inline: "sleep 10" config.vm.provision :docker_compose, yml: "/vagrant/docker-compose.yml", run: "always";

 Forked from [dduportal/boot2docker-vagrant-box](https://github.com/dduportal/boot2docker-vagrant-box), thanks Damien !

 My fork is a simplier version (no parallels support) with my personal touch.